meant-ion/TuringMod/README.md

 			 * Called either the stream's moderators or the streamer proper.
 When called, response from API is filtered through a separate engine to remove the chance of inappropriate/offensive tokens making it through and into the chat.
 Afterwards, I must read the response and approve it before it can be posted.
+			 * Currently implementing OpenAI's Model Fine-Tuning API for this bot.
+If all goes well, the bot will get better with its mimickry

 	- !shotgun: takes 1 - 5 chat members and "bans" (times them out for ~10 seconds) them, like they got hit with a shotgun
 			    * Not currently enabled, no point with how small my stream is